Frequently Asked Questions - Takacat Inflatable Boats and Catamarans

 Unlike conventional ribs or inflatable boats, Takacats can now be re-tubed simply and cost effectively due to our revolutionary transom design.
 Our fully removable high pressure air deck floor system, and tubes are not fixed or glued to a hull or transom.
-There for there is no hassle or costly process to have your aged of damaged tubes re-made and replaced.
+Therefore, there is no hassle or costly process to have your aged of damaged tubes re-made and replaced.
 You just simply order a set of new tubes from Takacat.

 Fabric type: PVC or HYPALON?

 There are a few key questions to ask you when it comes to making the decision of buying a PVC or Hypalon inflatable boat.
 From a price point, PVC is hard to beat.

 If your usage of the boat is only a few months of the year, and/or you look after it and don’t leave it uncovered in the elements, then the extra price of the Hypalon is hard to justify.

 You can expect to get between 5-10 years out of your PVC tubes depending on your usage.
 For customers in extreme conditions and climates such as in the tropics, Hypalon is recommended and will provide you with a longer working life.

 Hypalon (Neoprene fabric) offers the best UV and abrasion resistance (also resistant against chemicals as well as high temperatures), color stability and air-tightness in addition to great suppleness and high adhesion values in order to enhance workmanship.
 The fabric is sanded and prepared prior to a cold gluing technique being used.
 This creates a very strong bond that will last as long as the fabric itself.
 PVC (Polyurethane fabric) offers a cost-effective entry into the benefits of inflatable technologies and design.